Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Discussion

 \paragraph{Longitudinal and Ecological Validity.} Our experimental design relied on short-term interactions where participants were not natively immersed in a long-term deployment.
 Consequently, prior explanation of the agent's autonomous mechanisms was required (especially in the Unobservable condition), which might have artificially influenced their judgments.
-To overcome this, future work requires large-scale longitudinal studies involving demographically diverse users to evaluate relationship sustainability naturally.
-Such studies should also incorporate objective physiological indicators (e.g., heart rate variability and EEG) to systematically complement subjective reports on emotional bonding.
+Future work requires large-scale longitudinal studies involving demographically diverse users to evaluate whether perceived equality remains stable over time, and whether observable contexts produce person-like attribution or attachment-oriented interpretations in longer-term use.
+Because our Observable condition also injected richer life context into the prompt, future studies should explicitly test whether the apparent reduction in "overly flattering" responses survives when interaction context becomes denser, given evidence that interaction context can itself increase sycophancy \cite{jain2026interaction}.